Skip to main content

 How does MedPrecision handle MassHealth MCO and ACO billing?

 We manage billing across all major MassHealth MCOs and ACOs, including BMC HealthNet Plan, Tufts Health Together, and Mass General Brigham ACO.
 Each plan has distinct authorization requirements, formularies, and claims workflows.
-Our team ensures proper enrollment verification, timely submissions, and follow-ups tailored to each plan's processes.
+Our team ensures proper enrollment verification, timely submissions, and follow-ups configured to each plan's processes.

 How do Massachusetts prompt pay laws affect my reimbursements?